shachijun/RU2GO/README.md

 # RU2GO
 This is the jar file, email chijuncs@gmail.com for source code.
 Thank you

- In the zip file, have 2 file: chromedriver and RU2Go.jar.
 Requirement: Java environment (Program created with JDK 1.8.0_152) double click RU2Go.jar Input the location or chromedriver (ex. /Users/***/Downloads/chromedriver) Get class (register the class)